iptoux/iptoux/README.md

 - FirstClassIRC (https://web.archive.org/web/20071028000337/http://www.firstclassirc.com/)
 - I'm the creator of the PR0NCL!PS IRC Database-Bot, i can't provide any code here, because i lost access by an computer crash back in 2006

-Back in 2002 my Username was Deco, after my time on lanpartys i switched for securety resons to nizo, someday i notices that someone also used this name so i switched finanly  to @iptoux.
+Back in 2002 my Usernames was Deco (Lanpartys), and nizo (IRC, Torrents).
+2009 i quite all the stuff and begun a new life under @iptoux.

 <!---